grafana/writers-toolkit/docs/sources/style-guide/_index.md

 - Inclusive writing
 - UX writing

-When in doubt, defer to the [Google developer documentation style guide](https://developers.google.com/style).
+When a matter of style is not covered here, refer to the [Google developer documentation style guide](https://developers.google.com/style).